Programme Specification: Part II Pharmacology

 At the end of the course students should:

-- be able to analyse and assess their own research methods, and the results obtained during their research project;
+- be able to analyse and assess their own research methods, and results obtained during their research project;

-- be able to undertake computer searches of the scientific literature as the basis for critical evaluation of the retrieved information;
+- be able to undertake searches of the scientific literature as the basis for critical evaluation of the retrieved information;

 - be able to assess the feasibility of published techniques and methods to solve pharmacological problems.